Caching & Performance

 Why this matters

-- Discounts appearing to not apply
+- Discounts appear to not apply (the storefront shows a cached pre-discount cart)

 Object caching